Everyone you meet has the potential to help you discover information, resources and connections to your first – or next – opportunity!

 - Don’t just throw your resume on the table.
 It will probably be thrown into a pile.
 Take time to market yourself.

-- Congratulations - you did it!
-You just took a major step in your job search.
-Make the success last: evaluate your career fair experiences and stay in touch with organizations to demonstrate your ongoing interest.
+- Evaluate your career fair experiences and stay in touch with organizations to demonstrate your interest.

 - Send timely thank you notes to all recruiters you met to show continued interest.